Warframe is a free-to-play third-person shooter sci-fi soloable co-op video game, released in 2013.

 - What remains of Sentient invaders in the Origin System.
 The most spectacular are animal-like giant war machines called the Eidolon.

 - An activist pirate radio station called Nightwave.
-Crusading radio personality Nora Night offers gifts to those listeners who act about the unethical activities she has discovered.
+Crusading radio personality Nora Night offers gifts to those listeners who act against the unethical activities she has discovered.
 This makes her a powerful player, as her program is quite popular among the Tenno.

 The Space Mother watches over the psychic cyborg space ninja